 How does it all work?

 Traditionally, architects would offer the RIBA’s “full-service” that starts with sketch designs and feasibility, working through the different stages of detail, planning applications, building regulations, tendering, and contract administration through to completion of the project.
 Generally, these services would be paid for in fees based upon a percentage of the total project cost.

 In more recent times, people have wanted a more flexible service as they may not want (or want to pay for) a full service.

-Architect Your Home developed a ‘menu-based’ pay-as-you-go system which sets out all of the services and skills of an architect on a menu, so customers can choose just the services that they need.
-For example, the customer might choose to get the architect to prepare the drawings, but then prepare and submit the application for planning permission themselves.
+Architect Your Home developed a ‘menu-based’ pay-as-you-go system that sets out all of the services and skills of an architect on a menu, so customers can choose just the services that they need.
+For example, the customer might choose to get the architect to prepare the drawings but then prepare and submit the application for planning permission themselves.